CyVerse-learning-materials/Visual_Interactive_Computing_Environment/user_guide/quick-jupyter.rst

 ..
 Tip::

-	To open the classic Notebook from JupyterLab, select “Launch Classic Notebook” from the JupyterLab Help menu.
+	To open the classic Notebook from Jupyter Lab, select “Launch Classic Notebook” from the Help Menu.

 |jupyter2-5|

 ..
 Note::

-	There are plenty other cool stuff that you can do in JupyterLab such as using `consoles <https://jupyterlab.readthedocs.io/en/stable/user/code_console.html>`_, using `terminal <https://jupyterlab.readthedocs.io/en/stable/user/terminal.html>`_ and using `text editor <https://jupyterlab.readthedocs.io/en/stable/user/file_editor.html>`_.
+	There are plenty other cool stuff that you can do in Jupyter Lab such as using `consoles <https://jupyterlab.readthedocs.io/en/stable/user/code_console.html>`_, using `terminal <https://jupyterlab.readthedocs.io/en/stable/user/terminal.html>`_ and using `text editor <https://jupyterlab.readthedocs.io/en/stable/user/file_editor.html>`_.

 5. Write your code
 ==================